veillette/physics-book/contents/ch17Ultrasound.md

 there is a big difference between the acoustic impedance of soft tissue and air and also between soft tissue and bone.

-<table id="Table1" summary="A table containing four columns is shown, giving the ultrasound properties of various media related to the human body.
+<table id="Table1" aria-describedby="A table containing four columns is shown, giving the ultrasound properties of various media related to the human body.
 The first column gives the name of each medium, the second column gives the value of density of the medium, the third column gives the speed of ultrasound in that medium, and the fourth column gives the acoustic impedance of the medium."><caption><span class="title">The Ultrasound Properties of Various Media, Including Soft Tissue Found in the Body</span></caption><thead><tr>
             <th>Medium</th>
             <th>Density (kg/m<sup>3</sup>)</th>
             <th>Speed of Ultrasound (m/s)</th>